bboreham/weave/docs/ipam.md

 At its highest level, the idea is that we start with a certain IP address space, a subnet specified by a CIDR (e.g. "10.3.0.0/16"), known to all peers, and divide it up between the peers.
-This allows peers to allocate and free individual IPs locally, until they run out.
+This allows peers to allocate and free individual IPs locally until they run out.

 We use a CRDT to represent shared knowledge about the subnet, transmitted over the Weave Gossip mechanism, together with